Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Februari 2025 17.28.37 UTC
+- WIB: Kamis, 27 Februari 2025 18.20.36 UTC
-- WITA: Kamis, 27 Februari 2025 18.28.37 UTC
+- WITA: Kamis, 27 Februari 2025 19.20.36 UTC
-- WIT: Kamis, 27 Februari 2025 19.28.37 UTC
+- WIT: Kamis, 27 Februari 2025 20.20.36 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology